 Tip #7 – Review Your Insurance Coverage

-While home insurance and car insurance policies generally cover storm damage, it’s a good idea to review your coverage.
+While property insurance and car insurance policies generally cover storm damage, it’s a good idea to review your coverage.
+Be proactive before severe weather hits.